astronomer/2.4-enablement-exercises/README.md

 - `ex_3_upload_files` is an incomplete DAG which is supposed to upload all files in `include/ex_3/` to an S3 bucket using dynamic task mapping over the `LocalFilesystemToS3Operator`.
 - `ex_3_zip_dag` is the incomplete downstream DAG reading the file names and their contents and writing a modified version of the files to `include/ex_3/solutions/`.

-> Complete the DAGs using dynamic task mapping.
+> Task: Complete the DAGs using dynamic task mapping.

 ### Exercise 4 - Dynamic Task Mapping - map and kwargs